surma/surma.dev/content/things/js-to-asc.md

 }
 ```

-The explicit loop at the end to populate the array is there because of a current short-coming in AssemblyScript: Function overloading isn’t support yet.
+The explicit loop at the end to populate the array is there because of a current short-coming in AssemblyScript: Function overloading isn’t supported yet.
 There is only _exactly_ one constructor for `Float32Array` in ASC, which takes an `i32` parameter for the length of the `TypedArray`.
 Callbacks are supported in ASC, but closures also are not, so I can’t use `.forEach()` to fill in the values.
 This is certainly _inconvenient_, but not prohibitively so.

 > **Mathf**: You might have noticed `Mathf` instead of `Math`. `Mathf` is specifically for 32-bit floats, while `Math` is for 64-bit floats.
-I could have used `Math` and do a cast, but they are ever-so-slightly slower due to the increased precision required.
+I could have used `Math` and donei a cast, but they are ever-so-slightly slower due to the increased precision required.
 Either way, the `gaussCoef` function is not part of the hot path, so it really doesn’t make a difference.

 ### Side note: Mind the signs